zalando/skipper/docs/kubernetes/ingress-usage.md

               serviceName: app-svc
               servicePort: 80

+### Multiple Ingresses defining the same route

     !!!
 Warning

-    If multiple backends define the same `Host` header, traffic routing will become non-deterministic
+    If multiple backends define the same `Host` header, traffic routing may become non-deterministic.

+Consider the following two ingresses which have the same hostname and therefore overlap.
+In skipper the routing of this is currently undefined as skipper doesn't pick one over the other, but just creates routes (possible overlapping) for each of the ingresses.

+In this example (taken from the issues we saw in production clusters) one ingress points to a service with no endpoints and the other to a service with endpoints.
+(Most likely service-x was renamed to service-x-live and the old ingress was forgot).

+    apiVersion: extensions/v1beta1
+    kind: Ingress
+    metadata:
+    name: service-x
+    spec:
+    rules:
+    - host: service-x.playground.zalan.do
+        http:
+        paths:
+        - backend:
+            serviceName: service-x # this service has 0 endpoints
+            servicePort: 80
+            apiVersion: extensions/v1beta1

+&#x200B;

+    apiVersion: extensions/v1beta1
+    kind: Ingress
+    metadata:
+    name: service-x-live
+    spec:
+    rules:
+    - host: service-x.playground.zalan.do
+        http:
+        paths:
+        - backend:
+            serviceName: service-x-live
+            servicePort: 80

 ## Ingress path handling

 Ingress paths can be interpreted in four different modes: